Naperville train disaster: Setting

 Naperville is a suburb in DuPage County, Illinois, 28 mi west of Union Station along the CB&Q's main line from Chicago to Aurora.
 This well-maintained three-track line, nicknamed "the Racetrack" by locals, had heavy traffic.
 The outside tracks typically had freight and local commuter trains running in one direction only on each.
 The center track, signaled in both directions, was used by intercity and express commuter passenger trains.
 The Flyers normally ran through Naperville on the center track at 80 mph.

 Wreck

-Just after 1:00 PM on April 25, 1946, a mechanical problem caused the Advance Flyer to stop at Loomis Street in Naperville, just beyond a gradual curve that trains came through at speed.
+Just after 1 p.m. on April 25, 1946, the rear brakeman signaled for the Advance Flyer to stop after he saw something fly out from under the train.
+It stopped at Loomis Street in Naperville, just beyond a gradual curve that trains came through at speed.
 A flagman had just started to back up the tracks when the Exposition Flyer loomed into view.